Kelley Conrad

 Kelley was a co-lead on the MCC team to launch the college’s membership in Achieving the Dream in 2010.
 Since then, she has been very involved in MCC’s student success agenda to increase student retention and completion.

-A Licensed Professional Counselor, Kelley earned a Ph.D. in Educational Leadership: Higher Education, as well as a Master of Arts in Counselor Education and Counseling Psychology from Western Michigan University.
+A Licensed Professional Counselor, Kelley earned a Ph.D. in Educational Leadership: Higher Education, as well as a Master of Arts in Counselor Education and Counseling Psychology, from Western Michigan University.
 She earned a Bachelor of Arts with majors in Psychology and History from Alma College.
+Her dissertation research focused on the experiences of community college mid-level leaders who had been charged with leading a major change initiative at their colleges.
+Kelley explored the lived experiences of those leading transformational change efforts from positions with limited authority.